CloudPhoenix/logflake-client-aspnetcore/README.md

 > Note: You can choose between a `Guid`, a [TraceIdentifier](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.httpcontext.traceidentifier) or a Custom correlation id.

 > Note: In order to use a Custom correlation id you must implement and register `ICorrelationService` interface (suggestion: as a AddScoped).
-5. Register the middleare on your `WebApplication`
+5. Register the middleware on your `WebApplication`
 ```csharp
 app.UseLogFlakeMiddleware();
 ```